inkline/inkline.io/content/docs/configuration/file.md

 ### Default Configuration

 The configuration provides sensible, overridable, interdependent defaults that work well in any Design System.
+Inkline's default [Design Tokens](/docs/ui/design-tokens) are generated using the following configuration:

 ::ContentTabs
 #config